-- (a) The week shall terminate on a day other than Monday or Saturday, and all employees shall be paid all moneys due to them in full during the ordinary working hours not later than two working days following the termination of the week.
-In order to terminate employment of a weekly employee, two days' notice shall be given on any day, with payment to date of termination, or in lieu thereof two days' pay shall be paid or deducted.
-When employment is terminated by an employer, the employee shall, upon the date of such termination, pay to the employee (meekly employee or piece-worker) all moneys due to him or her, and, when employment is terminated by an employee in accordance with the terms of this Determination, the employer shall pay to the employee (weekly employee or piece-worker) all moneys due to him or her. - (b) All weekly wages shall be paid to the employees in full, with the following exceptions:- - (1) Turns to be Observed.-In slack times the employer shall observe turns of employment for weekly workers and piece-workers (including outside workers) not engaged on making samples in the respective class or classes of work at which they are engaged, provided always that journeymen and journeywomen having apprentices under their control shall be allowed in their turn extra work equivalent to the wages of the apprentice during the time the turn system is in operation.
-The employer shall keep in the workroom a true record of every turn, which shall be open to the inspection of the - (2) Standing Off Employees in Turn.-Should any employer during slackness of trade desire to stand off his employees in turn, then the employer on any day during any week shall inform every person whom it is proposed to stand off of any day or days in the following week (other than a Saturday or holiday) upon which his or her services will not be required; but an employee shall not, except under the conditions provided in sub-clause (3) of this clause, be stood off for part of a day without being paid for a whole day. - (3) Employees Working Shortened Hours.-If it is desired to work a week of shorter hours in slack times, instead of standing the employees off in turn, the employer may make an arrangement to work his employees for shortened hours, but such arrangement shall be made only where, on the vote of the employees being taken, a majority of the whole of the employees votes in favour of such arrangement.
+(a) The week shall terminate on a day other than Monday or Saturday, and all employees shall be paid all moneys due to them in full during the ordinary working hours not later than two working days following the termination of the week.
+In order to terminate employment of a weekly employee, two days notice shall be given on any day, with payment to date of termination, or in lieu thereof two days pay shall be paid or deducted.
+When employment is terminated by an employer, the employer shall, upon the date of such termination, pay to the employee (weekly employee or piece-worker) all moneys due to him or her, and, when employment is terminated by an employee in accordance with the terms of this Determination, the employer shall pay to the employee (weekly employee or piece-worker) all moneys due to him or her.

+(b) All weekly wages shall be paid to the employees in full, with the following exceptions:-

+All weekly wages shall be poid to the employer shall observe turns of employment for weekly workers and piece-workers (including outside workers) in the respective class or classes of work at which they are engaged, provided always that journeymen and journeymen and increase of the apprentices under their control shall be allowed in their turn extra work equivalent to the wages of the apprentice düring the time the turn system is in operation.
+The employer shall keep in the workroom a true record of every turn, which shall be open to the inspection of the employees.

+(2) Stiending Off Employees in Turn.-Should any employer during slackness of trade desire to stand off his employees in turn, then the employer on any day during any week shall inform every person whom it is proposed to stand off of any day or days in the following week (other than a Saturday or holiday) upon which his or her services will not be required; but an employee shall not, except under the conditions provided in sub-clause (3) of this clause, be stood off for part of a day without being paid for a whole day.

+(3) Employees Working Shortened Hours.-If it is desired to work a week of shorter hours in slack times, instead of standing the employees off in turn, the employee may make an arrangement to work his employees for shortened hours, but such arrangement is made and only where, on the vote of the employees being taken, a majority of the whole of the employees votes in favour of such arrangement.